Woruburu/aidg-characters/README.md

 3. Update `characters/_manifest.json` with an entry for each added card.

+Add your characters to the top of the manifest, right under the `"characters":[` line.

 Each new entry should have the following fields.
 The `path` field is a relative path to your image.
 For images in the `characters` folder, this is just the file name.
 The `title` field is the character's name, as it will appear on the Character Repository.
 The `tags` field is an array of tags for the character.
 These will be searchable through the app.
 The `relatedPrompts` is to list prompts related to the character.

 ```